uutils/uutils.github.io/content/blog/2024-10-extending.md

 **Is it really safer?**

 While Rust is better than C/C++ for security, these programs are often already very safe.
-Security is not the key argument for us in this rewrite.
+Security is not the key argument for us in this rewrite even if Rust provides some automatic improvements.

 **What about performance?**